rlannon/SRE/README.md

 The aforementioned compiler for the SIN programming language (a custom procedural language) requires a fairly limited runtime library to enable all of the language's (safety) features.
 This is the library that implements them.

+## Overview of the SRE

+The SIN Runtime Environment (SRE) is the runtime library that provides support for many features of the SIN programming language.
+The compiler heavily relies on the SRE to perform tasks related to memory management, specifically resource allocation and release as well as memory copies and various other utility functions.

+This documentation is for the SRE only and assumes some level of knowledge with the SIN programming language and the compiler functionality.
+For more information on the SIN programming languages, see the [GitHub Pages site](rlannon.github.io/SIN).

 ## Getting Started

 ### Building the Library